 You do not have to travel to Skellig Michael to find the famous Star Wars beehive huts.
-The beehive huts can be found along the Dingle Peninsula on Slea Head Drive.
+The beehive huts can be found driving along Ireland’s scenic Slea Head Drive.
 You do have to pay 3 euros to visit the beehive huts, but for 3 euros they are definitely worth it.
 The beehive huts, more formerly known as Ceann Sibéal, existed long before Star Wars.
 They date back to the prehistoric times, around 2,000 B.C., which is quite incredible.
 So either take out your lightsaber and feel the force or enjoy some remarkable architecture from the prehistoric times.

 Have a Scoop of Ice Cream at Murphy’s